Sunday 25th August 2019

 Gates open at 12 noon.

-Visitor Car Parking is opposite The Betsey Wynne and down the road from The Betsey Wynne.
+Visitor Car Parking is opposite The Betsey Wynne.
 It will be signposted clearly and stewards will be available to direct you.
 Once you’re parked you will need to cross the road over to the pub to gain access to the festival venue.
 Parking is free but we would be grateful for any charity donations.
 Volunteers will be present with their buckets!

 Disabled visitors are able to park in the pub car park as long as a valid disabled badge is displayed.

 We have a wide variety of food and drink available on site and several well stocked bars, as well as hot drinks and ice cream.
 Visit our social media pages for the latest news on the delicious food and drink we will have on offer.
 Food from outside will not be permitted.
 If you have special dietary concerns, please contact us: email@example.com

 The premises licence does not allow alcohol from outside the venue to be consumed on site - so please don't bring your own alcohol into the venue.
 For your own safety, glass is also not allowed on site.

 If you look under 25 then you may be asked to provide proof of age before being served any alcoholic beverages - so bring ID along with you.
 We also ask that you drink responsibly please.

 In order to keep the payment process as smooth and swift as possible, and limit queuing time, we will be operating a card-only system across all of our bars and majority of our food vendors.
 Some concessions and activities will take cash, so please bring spare change for these.

 Don’t forget to print your e-tickets and bring them with you, or have them ready on your phone so the barcode can be scanned at the gate.
 Paper tickets will be marked or torn on entry.
 If you want to leave the venue at any time and return later, please make sure you get a stamp or wristband from security on the main gates.